JakeSteam/blog-personal/_posts/2024-01-16-reviewing-every-jingle-jam-2023-game-3.md

 title: Reviewing ALL 75+ Steam games from the Yogscast's 2023 Jingle Jam charity bundle (part 3 of 3)
 author: Jake Lee
 layout: post
-image: /assets/images/2023/jj-header1.png
+image: /assets/images/2024/jj-header3.png
 tags:
     - Steam
     - Gaming
     - Charity
 ---

-Every December since 2011, The Yogscast have organised the "Jingle Jam", a collection of streams with [an associated bundle](https://jinglejam.tiltify.com/) with £1100+ of great games to raise money for charity.
-I'm reviewing all 75+ of them, hopefully finding a few new favourites!
-Here's part 2 with games 31-60.
+Since 2011, The Yogscast have run the "Jingle Jam" every December.
+This is a collection of streams promoting [a games bundle](https://jinglejam.tiltify.com/) containing £1k+ of great games to raise money for charity.
+I'm reviewing all 76 of them!
+Here's the final part with games 61-76.

 ## Rating system